-There are a good selection of spring flowering plants attractive to bees which will bloom from late winter through to spring.
+There are many spring flowering plants attractive to bees which will bloom from late winter through to spring.
 As the bees emerge, they are looking for food.
 Growing some of these plants in your garden will help the bee population.
-This is particularly true of the very early spring flowering plants such as Pulmonaria and Hellebores which provide food when it is scarce.
-One of the best garden sounds is early in February the gentle buzz of an emerging solitary bee which has found the Pulmonaria.
+This is particularly true of the very early spring flowering plants, such as Pulmonaria and Hellebores, which provide food when it is scarce.
+One of the best garden sounds is early in February, the gentle buzz of an emerging solitary bee which has found the Pulmonaria.

 In the images above are Bluebells, (left) which look lovely in a natural setting.
 These are English bluebells Hyacinthoides non-scripta as compared with the Spanish bluebells, which may look similar but are an invasive non-native species.
 (For information on how to tell the difference, and how to grow Bluebells.)

-Centre image is the flowering red current which comes into bloom in February and March and far right, the familiar forget me not, latin name Myosotis.
-All of these plants are easy to grow, in the case of forget me nots, too easy as they are prolific self seeders.
+Centre image is a Hellebore and far right, the familiar forget-me-not, latin name Myosotis.
+All of these plants are easy to grow, in the case of forget-me-nots, too easy as they are prolific self seeders.
 It is important to thin them out which is easily done, but they need to be checked.

 Other spring flowering plants high on the bees hit lists are: